 Rakija is a type of strong spirit like schnapps, typically derived from fruit.
 Stronger sorts have 30–40% alcohol content, and the weaker, sweeter ones about 15–20%. Šljivovica (plum brandy) is a strong sort recommended only for hardcore liquor lovers.
 If you prefer sweet liquors, try medica (with added honey) or borovička (blueberry).
 Biska is a rakija made of mistletoe with an interesting aroma.
 Pelinkovac is a very popular herbal liquor made of the absinthe plant, bitter-sweet in taste and often mixed with Coca-Cola – a “poor man’s Jägermeister” if you will.

 Anyone over the age 18 may buy alcoholic beverages in bars, restaurants, or grocery stores.
 You might even want to take some home as a souvenir!
 Drinking alcohol in public places like parks or town squares is not permitted.
-(But you’ll likely see the locals doing it, because this is the Balkan and we treat laws more like guidelines.)
+(But you’ll likely see the locals doing it, because in the Balkan we treat laws more like guidelines.)

 Futuricon is a family-friendly event, so feel free to bring your kids along!
 Sunday morning program has dedicated activities for children, and they’re welcome to attend other age appropriate programming that interests them.

-Babies are welcome too, as long as they don’t interrupt lectures and panels.
-If your baby starts crying, please take a short break outside of the lecture hall until they quiet down.
+Infants are welcome too, as long as they don’t disrupt lectures and panels.
+If your child becomes cranky or chatty, please take a short break outside of the lecture hall until they quiet down.
 If you need access to a lactation room, please send us an email before the convention, and we’ll prepare one.

-We insist that you always supervise children under 14 – our volunteers can’t babysit them, and we don’t have childcare facilities at the convention.
+We insist that you always supervise children under 14 – our volunteers can’t babysit them because they have other obligations, and we don’t have childcare facilities at the convention.

 Children older than 14 pay the regular registration fee and they are allowed to come to the convention without a parent or guardian.
 Legal age restrictions apply to certain parts of the program and alcoholic beverages served at the convention.